Bylaws

 1.Council Membership.

 A. Throughout this document, "Executive Council" or "Council" shall have the same meaning as "director(s)" or "board of directors" for purposes of the District of Columbia Nonprofit Corporation Act.
-The Executive Council shall consist of the elective officers of the Association as defined above, and the immediate past President of the Association.
+The Executive Council shall consist of the elective officers of the Network as defined above, and the immediate past President of the Network.

-B. The members of the Council may provide for the participation, without vote, of chairpersons of committees and sections of the Association and representative of other appropriate professional and educational associations.
+B. The members of the Council may provide for the participation, without vote, of chairpersons of committees and sections of the Network and representatives of other appropriate professional and educational associations.
 The chairpersons of the Finance Committee, the Standards Committee and the Commission on Peer Review and Accreditation shall be eligible to participate, without vote, in Council meetings.

 ARTICLE V: COMMITTEES

 1. Standing Committees.
-At all times, each standing committee shall have at least two members who are members of the Executive Council.
+At all times, each standing committee shall have at least one member who is a member of the Executive Council.

 A. Committee on Standards.
 There shall be a Committee on Standards, consisting of not more than twelve members, who shall be appointed to overlapping three-year terms.
-New Members shall be appointed prior to the Fall business meeting of the Committee by the Vice President.
-At least one of the members appointed each year shall be a member of the Executive Council.
+New Members shall be appointed prior to the Fall business meeting of the Committee by the Vice President in consultation with the Chief Accreditation Officer (to assist with identifying ideal prospective members).
+There should always be one member of the Standards Committee on the Executive Council.
 The Committee shall develop and maintain appropriate standards for masters programs in public affairs and administration.
 At the direction of the Executive Council, the Committee shall also develop proposed standards for education for public affairs and administration at other levels.

 C. Committee on Finance.
 There shall be a Committee on Finance, consisting of nine members.
 The President, Vice President, and past President of the Association, shall serve ex-officio as voting members.
-Two members shall be appointed to overlapping three-year terms.
+The remaining six members shall be appointed in pairs to overlapping three-year terms.
 New members shall be appointed by the Vice President prior to the Fall business meeting of the Committee.

-The Committee on Finance shall be responsible for advising the Executive Council on the long-term financial policy of the Association and, with appropriate professional advice, shall direct the investment of the Association's Endowment Fund and other funds entrusted to it by the Executive Council.
-The Finance Committee periodically will recommend to the Executive Council the portion of the total return of the Endowment Fund that should be made available for the operating budget.
+The Committee on Finance shall be responsible for advising the Executive Council on the long-term financial policy of the Network and, with appropriate professional advice, shall direct the investment of the Network’s Endowment Fund and other funds entrusted to it by the Executive Council.
+The Committee will conduct an annual review of the Network’s Investment Policy Statement and Guidelines, investment performance, and, when necessary, recommend updates to the Executive Council for review and approval.

-In order to maintain the Endowment Fund as an endowment, it is Association policy to use only a portion of the total return of the Fund for program purposes.
-Changes to Association policy regarding the Endowment Fund, including the portion of total return made available for the operating budget, may be made only (1) upon a request of the Executive Council approved by at least five members of the Committee on Finance; or (2) if the Executive Council so directs at a subsequent Executive Council meeting, after hearing the position of the Committee on Finance.
-The Committee on Finance shall act upon any request of the Council within thirty (30) days of the Council meeting at which the request is first made.
+When other funds managed by the Network are no longer sufficient to address the fiscal needs of the Network, changes to Network policy regarding the Endowment Fund, including the portion of total return made available for the operating budget, may be made only (1) upon a request of the Executive Council approved by at least five members of the Committee on Finance; or (2) if the Executive Council so directs at a subsequent Executive Council meeting, after hearing the position of the Committee on Finance.
+The Committee on Finance shall act upon any request.

 2. Ad Hoc Committees.

 B. Other Ad Hoc Committees.
 The President shall have authority to establish other ad hoc committees and shall report to the next meeting of the Executive Council the term and charge of a newly established committee.
-No ad hoc committee shall be established for a term of more than two years.
-A committee that is nearing the end of its term shall prepare a report for presentation to the meeting of the Executive Council next preceding the annual conference.
-The Council shall have authority after this review to extend the committee's term for not more than two years.
+No ad hoc committee shall be established for a term of more than three years.
+Committees will prepare a report to the Executive Council to update the council on their work for the October council meeting.
+The Council shall have authority after this review to extend the committee's term for not more than three years.

 3. Appointment of Members and Chairpersons.
-The President of the Association shall appoint the members and designate the chairperson of each standing and ad hoc committee, for one-year terms, except as otherwise noted herein or approved by the Executive Council.
+The President of the Network shall appoint the members and designate the chairperson of each standing and ad hoc committee, for three-year terms, except as otherwise noted herein or approved by the Executive Council.

 4. Committee Costs.
-Committee expenses shall be met by the institutions from which the members are drawn or, with the approval of the Executive Council, by the Association.
+Committee expenses shall be met by the institutions from which the members are drawn or, with the approval of the Executive Council, by the Network.

 5. Committee Actions.
-Committee actions to seek external funding or take positions on public issues require the signature of the Executive Director or the approval of the Executive Council.
+Committee actions to seek external funding or take positions on public issues shall require consultation with the Executive Director, Executive Committee, and approval by the Executive Council, ensuring alignment with the organization’s strategic priorities and mission.

 ARTICLE VI: SECTIONS

 1. Purposes.
-Member institutions with common policy interests or common characteristics may group themselves into Sections of this Association to promote their shared interests.
+Member institutions with common policy interests or common characteristics may group themselves into Sections of this Network to promote their shared interests.

 2. Establishment and Termination.
-Sections shall be established by the Executive Council for a term of three years on petition by the principal representatives of 25 percent of the member institutions.
+Sections shall be established by the Executive Council for a term of three years on petition.
 The Council must review a Section every three years and shall have authority after this review to extend its life for another three years.
-Sections of this Association do not constitute separate juridical persons.
+Sections of this Network do not constitute separate juridical persons.

 3. Operating Procedures.
 Sections shall draft their own operating guidelines for approval by the Executive Council.
 Guidelines shall include provisions for annual election of a chairperson and submission of annual financial and activity reports to the Executive Council and to the Section membership.
 To the extent there may be any conflict between any guidelines and the articles of incorporation or these bylaws, the articles of incorporation and bylaws shall govern.

 4. Section Actions.
-Section actions to seek external funding or take positions on public issues require the signature of the Executive Director or the approval of the Executive Council.
+Committee actions to seek external funding or take positions on public issues shall require consultation with the Executive Director, Executive Committee, and approval of the Executive Council.

 ARTICLE VII: ANNUAL CONFERENCE AND BUSINESS MEETING